 - Do not participate in voting to commit writes.
 Hence, the location of the read-only replicas never contributes to write latency.

 - Can usually serve stale reads without needing a round-trip to the default leader region, assuming staleness is at least 15 seconds.
-Strong reads may require a round-trip to the leader replica; this communication is handled automatically by the system.
+Strong reads may require a round-trip to the leader replica.
+The round trip is just for negotiating the timestamp, not shipping the actual data from the leader.
+The timestamp negotiation is a CPU efficient operation at the leader, and typically the data is already en-route.
+This communication is handled automatically by the system.
 (Learn more about stale and strong reads below.)

 - Are not eligible to become a leader.